GivePenny/GherkinSpec/docs/Hooks.md

 # Hooks

-Hooks are methods that are automatically at various points of the test run.
+Hooks are methods that are automatically executed at various points of the test run.
 Currently the following hooks are supported.

-  Note that any class containing hook methods must be decorated with the `[Steps]` attribute before the methods will be detected and executed.
+  Any class containing hook methods must be decorated with the `[Steps]` attribute before the methods will be detected and executed.

 ## BeforeRun